2ndQuadrant/pglogical/README.md

     track_commit_timestamp = on # needed for last/first update wins conflict resolution
                                 # property available in PostgreSQL 9.5+

-`pg_hba.conf` has to allow replication connections from localhost, by a user with replication privilege.
+`pg_hba.conf` has to allow replication connections from localhost.

 Next the `pglogical` extension has to be installed on all nodes: